Adroiti/docs-for-code-review-tools/tfsec/aws-dynamodb-table-customer-key.md

 DynamoDB tables are encrypted by default using AWS managed encryption keys.
 To increase control of the encryption and control the management of factors like key rotation, use a Customer Managed Key.

-**Resolution**: Enable server side encrytion with a customer managed key.
+**Resolution**: Enable server side encryption with a customer managed key.

 ## Examples